qbzzt/etherdocs/why.md

 ## Ethereum

 Ethereum takes the blockchain concept a level further by allowing whole contracts to be written in a computer language and executed in a manner that anybody can verify on a blockchain.
-This means they are public and deterministed.
+This means they are public and deterministic.
 Anybody can read the contract's current state and check what it will enforce in the future given various inputs.
 Removing ambiguity in this manner removes some of the causes for expensive and inefficient litigation.

 For example, take a secured loan.
 It is composed of this pattern:

-1. The lender gives the borrower a certain amount (the principal)
+* The lender gives the borrower a certain amount (the principal)
-1. There is a payment schedule with these properties:
+* There is a payment schedule with these properties:
   - Ideally, the borrower pays back in accordance with the schedule
   - Borrowers who default on the payment schedule by a certain amount (of time and money) can return to compliance by paying the money owned and a penalty (calculated using a known function)